Elijah-1994/data-collection-pipeline/README.md

 def save_raw_dictionaries() method

-This method calls the scrape_links_and_store_text_image_data() method and passes the list which contains the dictionaries of text data for each book and implements a content manager to store the data as a json file..
+This method calls the scrape_links_and_store_text_image_data() method and passes the list which contains the dictionaries of text data for each book and implements a content manager to store the data as a json file.

 ![Alt text](project_images/Milestone_2%20-%20Save_raw_dictionaries.PNG)